The Crooked Treehouse

 We begin this season with a Frankenstein's monster stories, and a lovely group of ladies called The Sisterhood Of Karn.
 This first serial has it all, alien bugs, a hook-handed assistant, wrecked spacecraft, an elixir of immortality.
 This season is going to be bonkers fun.

-Serial 2: The Hand Of Fear
+Serial 4: The Hand Of Fear

 100 minutes

-It's not even in these short seasons that we get to say goodbye to a companion.
+It's not often in these short seasons that we get to say goodbye to a companion.
 So let's wave sayonara to Sarah Jane, as she departs of her own free will to return to the glamorous life of investigative journalism.
 But first, they are menaced by a HAND!!!!
 Is it the absent hand from the hook-limbed assistant in the previous episode?
 Was this season written by George Lucas?
-It's mystery.
+It's a mystery.

 100 minutes